Browser Compatibility

 ---|---|---|

-Recommended | ❌ | Not recommended, weird browser. |
+Recommended | ❌ | Not recommended due to unreliable UI mode support. |

-Browser Mode | ✅ | Complete Browser Mode support.
-No restrictions on extension capabilities. |
+Browser Mode | ✅ | Complete Browser Mode support. |